liam2/liam2/doc/usersguide/source/processes.rst

 :ref:`control flow operators <while>` which specify which processes need to be executed.
 Processes are usually grouped in :ref:`functions <functions>`.

-For each entity (for example, "household" and "person"), the block of processes starts with the header "processes:".

 .. index:: expressions

 Expressions